What is a commercial property loan?

 When you are borrowing money from the bank for the purpose of buying a commercial property or you are refinancing an existing loan for the purpose of a commercial property, you’ll need a commercial property loan.

-This could be for the purchase of a commercial property as an investment or to occupy and operate your business out of.
+This could be for the purchase of a commercial property as an investment or to occupy and operate your business out of, providing a suitable business premises.

 How is it different to a residential home loan?